-34. The questions regarding the GPW 13 extension during the online Member State consultation held on 30 June 2022 focused on: (a) alignment of the five WHO priorities with the GPW 13 triple billion strategy; (b) implications of the impact of the COVID-19 pandemic on and the Secretariat's contributions to accelerating progress towards the achievement of the triple billion targets and health-related Sustainable Development Goals; (c) implications of the GPW 13 extension and five WHO priorities on the Proposed programme budget 2024-2025; and (d) plans for the results framework, including the impact measurement indicators, and for strengthening country data and health information systems.
-Annex 3 provides a summary of the consultation.

-35. The Regional Committee is invited to note this report and provide its input on the questions contained in paragraph 34 above.
+- 34. The questions regarding the GPW 13 extension during the online Member State consultation held on 30 June 2022 focused on: (a) alignment of the five WHO priorities with the GPW 13 triple billion strategy; (b) implications of the impact of the COVID-19 pandemic on and the Secretariat's contributions to accelerating progress towards the achievement of the triple billion targets and health-related Sustainable Development Goals; (c) implications of the GPW 13 extension and five WHO priorities on the Proposed programme budget 2024-2025; and (d) plans for the results framework, including the impact measurement indicators, and for strengthening country data and health information systems.
+Annex 3 provides a summary of the consultation. - 35.
+The Regional Committee noted the report and provided input on the questions contained in paragraph 34 above.